devops-ia/helm-steampipe/README.md

 # Steampipe Helm Chart

 [Steampipe](https://steampipe.io/) is the zero-ETL solution for getting data directly from APIs and services.
-We offer these Steampipe engines.
+This repository enables the deployment of Steampipe on Kubernetes.
+In addition, there is the possibility to integrate Steampipe with [OAuth2 Proxy](https://github.com/oauth2-proxy/manifests), to add extra security, such as forwarding requests to an IDP, like Keycloak.

 ## Usage